 This has made splitting checks, paying back friends, and sending money extremely easy and less stressful.

 However, it also hurts less to spend money, which makes it harder to save.
-Some financial experts, such as Dave Ramsey, say to only spend cash because of the pain of handing over your hard-earned cash money.
-Because now, you don’t feel that pain, making it easier to spend more.
+Some financial experts, such as Dave Ramsey, recommend only spending cash because of the pain of handing over your hard-earned cash.
+With Venmo and similar tools, you don’t feel that pain, making it easier to spend more.

 However, the use of smartphones has led to some physical ailments, such as putting extra strain on our necks or leading to motor vehicle accidents.
 Some of the other issues caused by smartphones include:

 - Sleep disturbances: The blue light emitting from your smartphone can actually fool your brain into thinking it’s time to wake up.
 Many sleep specialists recommend avoiding your phone for an hour before going to sleep.